tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your words are magically audible by any one creature you can see, as if you were standing next to them whispering into their ear.
 Their replies are not magically enhanced, so they can only answer if you could normally hear their words.
 You may change target freely, but can only whisper to one person per round.

 **Quirk:** Gossips like a fishwife on the Shadowport docks.

 ---

+#### Hat of Birds

+_Recharge 11+:_ A colony of birds nest in this now-shapeless pile of fabric scraps that claims to be a hat.
+The birds consider you to be the supreme being, and devoutly perform basic tasks for you like scouting ahead, carrying messages or foraging for insects.
+While the birds are smart, they’re not supernaturally intelligent, so their scouting is limited to reports of “danger that way, no danger this way”, where “danger” means “animals or humanoids”.

+Protective druidic blessings tie the birds to your life force; as long as you’re alive, they’ll be ok even when the fireballs start flying.

+**Quirk:** Drawn to rooftops and open spaces.
+Also, insects are surprisingly tasty and a good source of protein.

+---